These are reminders to myself about how to work with dogs.

 The leader in a dog pack is calm and assertive.
 They demonstrate patience and consistency.
 We have rules because real life has consequences.
 We don’t hold grudges or get emotional.

 Dogs pick up on all kinds of subtle signals.
 If you’re tense, they know.
-We work through our own emotional issues for however long it takes so that we can be the source of calm, positive energy that our friends deserve.
+We work through our own emotional issues for however long it takes so that we can be the source of calm, positive energy that makes life better for those around us.

 More at https://ryanblakeley.net/p/dogs